sordina/ScriptMidi/README.md

 1) A number indicating which midi-device you wish to use
 2) Pairs of input, indicating which note, and what command
-3) Lines starting with a # are ignored.
+3) Lines starting with a # are ignored

 The note can be indicated with either the note-number on STDIN, or by playing the note itself on the MIDI device.